inspec/inspec/docs/inputs.md

 amplifier_max_volume: 11
 ```

-We can now run that profile with `inspec exec rock_critic --input_file custom_amps.yaml`:
+We can now run that profile with `inspec exec rock_critic --input-file custom_amps.yaml`:

 ```
   11